Is Canelo Alvarez biting off more than he can chew this time?

 Canelo (52-1-2, 35 KOs) is coming off a unanimous decision victory over Daniel Jacobs in May.
 Meanwhile, Kovalev bounced back from a stinging loss to Eleider Alvarez last August to defeat the Colombian and take back his WBO strap in February.
 He then defended the title with an 11th-round KO of Anthony Yarde on Aug.
 24, making this bout a sharp turnaround for the “Krusher.”

-That latter bout had the 36-year-old Russian putting his power punching on display in an aggressive, pointed style that Canelo is going to have to deal with in less than a month.
+That latter bout had the 36-year-old Russian putting his power punching on display in an aggressive, pointed style that Canelo is going to have to deal with.

 Also on the card is rising star Ryan Garcia (18-0, 15 KOs), who will look to unify the vacant WBC silver lightweight championship with NABO lightweight champion “Ruthless” Romero Duno (21-1, 16 KOs).